Walvis Bay Private School

 -

 Isolation is a period determined by the Internal Disciplinary Committees.
 The learner is separated from the classroom environment and required to spend the day at a desk in the Office Area, Anchor Centre or Academic Centre.
-The learner reports to the member of the Internal Disciplinary Committee in charge of the case each morning.
-Work is set and monitored by the subject teachers.
-Breaktime is spent isolated from peers.

 -